 Procurement Resources

-To view our opportunities on our Procurement Plans and view awarded contracts too on our Contracts Register, please access the Open Data Nottingham page here: Open Data Nottingham
+Opportunities on our Procurement Plans and awarded contracts too on our Contracts Register, please access the Open Data Nottingham page here:

 We advertise all opportunities and outcomes above the OJEU threshold on Tenders Electronic Daily and all opportunities above £25,000 on Contracts Finder